jump to content

 Public Bus

 An extensive network of public yellow Strætó buses connects within the city and select regional stops in Iceland.
-Plan your trip using the Stræto (Iceland Public Bus Network) website or download the Strætó app in your respective store for mobile planning, the current schedule, rates, and rules.
-Unfortunately, late-night bus service is rare, and taxis are the main means of transport to home after a long night out.
+Plan your trip using the Stræto (Iceland Public Bus Network) website or download the Strætó app from your respective app store for mobile planning, including the current schedule, rates, and rules.
+Unfortunately, late-night bus service is rare, and taxis are the primary means of transport home after a long night out.

 Tourism Buses